basovchemeduardosanchez/mit-pcc-portfolio/README.md

 Future iterations of this project will contain more projects and details about myself.

-This project is licensed using the MIT license,
+This project is licensed using the MIT license.